kessale/CV19-Stats-Tracker/README.md

 This project was created as part of a learning process, experimenting with various solutions and technologies to understand how to build a comprehensive desktop application.
 It serves as a practical application of programming concepts and techniques learned throughout the course of study.

+**Please Note:** This project is in its early stages and is considered to be a work in progress.
+Not all functionalities have been implemented, and the application is currently in a raw state.
+The development process was focused on practicing and mastering the skills needed to create WPF applications.

 ## Getting Started

 ### Dependencies